Last Updated on June 17, 2025

 (Station: Covent Garden)

-For many years this vegetable and flower market retained its My Fair Lady atmosphere.
-Today you’ll still find the vegetable and flower purveyors, but also luxury shops and upscale restaurants catering to the theater crowd.
+This vegetable and flower market has retained its My Fair Lady atmosphere for many years.
+Today, you’ll still find vegetable and flower purveyors, luxury shops, and upscale restaurants catering to the theater crowd.

 The Royal Opera House, home to the Royal Opera and Royal Ballet, is adjacent to the Piazza.
-Nearby on Drury Lane, see the historic Theatre Royal.
+The historic Theatre Royal is nearby on Drury Lane.

-Also adjacent is the London Transport Museum with its bevy of buses, locomotives and everything else related to London Transport.
-Its collection includes more than 400,000 items.
+The London Transport Museum, with its collection of more than 400,000 items, is also adjacent.
+It includes a bevy of buses, locomotives, and everything else related to London Transport.

 Walk a few blocks over, across Strand, and you’ll find Somerset House.
-A former riverside palace, it once was home to Britain’s Navy Board.
+A former riverside palace, it once housed Britain’s Navy Board.
 Today, though, it’s home to Britain’s Civil Service.
-It also houses the world-renown Courtauld Institute of Art, founded for the study of European Art.
+It also houses the world-renowned Courtauld Institute of Art, founded to study European Art.

 Through Kensington & Knightsbridge